Cat-Lolipop/PyToPlay/README.md

 # PyToPlay
-Wechat can be your Keyboard
+Wechat can be your Keyboard (MC only)